-Tropical Storm Bertha forms off South Carolina coast, heavy rainfall expected in Carolinas, Virginia
+Tropical Storm Bertha makes landfall in South Carolina, heavy rain in store for Carolinas, Virginia

 Bertha was officially named a tropical storm after becoming much better organized overnight and Wednesday morning.
 The tropical disturbance brought flooding rains to Florida earlier this week.

-The tropical storm is forecast to move onshore near Charleston by midday Wednesday.
+The tropical storm moved onshore near Charleston by 9:30 a.m.
+EDT, an hour after forecasters announced the storm formed.
 A tropical storm warning is now in effect for the coast of South Carolina, from Edisto Beach to South Santee River.

 "South Carolina is going to get a lot of rain," Dean said.
 "A lot of heavy rainfall and the potential for thunderstorms."